mbibek/DropzonejsDemo/README.md

 1. Create ASP.NET MVC Project with the option empty or internet.
 2. Add dropzonejs using nugget package manager.
 3. Copy the following files to your project in their respective directories.
-    a.
-HomeController.cs in Controllers folder.
+    - HomeController.cs in Controllers folder.
     b.
 ImageStoreModel.cs in Models folder.
     c.
 Index.cshtml in Home folder of Views folder.
     d.
 Upload.cshtml in Home folder of Views folder.